Topsort/nats-jetstream-docker/README.md

-# nats-docker
+# nats-jetstream-docker

 [![License][License-Image]][License-Url]

-This is the repository for building the official [NATS server Docker images].
-If you just want to use NATS server, then head over to [Docker Hub].
-You don't need this repository.
+This is the repository for building the unofficial [NATS server Docker images] with JetStream support out of the box.
+If you just want to use NATS JetStream server within GitHub Actions, then you may find this fork useful.

 The rest of this readme is for image maintainers.